tigera/docs/calico-enterprise/_includes/content/_openshift-pull-secret.mdx

-Update the contents of the secret with the image pull secret provided to you by Tigera.
+Update the contents of the secret with the image pull secret provided to you by Tigera support representative.

 For example, if the secret is located at `~/.docker/config.json`, run the following commands.